evannsm/NMPC_PX4_PKG/README.md

 A ROS 2 Nonlinear Model Predictive Controller (NMPC) for quadrotors using the [Acados](https://docs.acados.org/) solver.
 Formulates the tracking problem with an error-based cost in Euler angle representation and uses `atan2`-based yaw wrapping for correct angular error computation.

+This package was created during my PhD originally as a basis of comparison with the well-established NMPC technique in order to make useful comparisons against novel control strategies (namely, Newton-Raphson Flow) developed at Georgia Tech's FACTSLab.
+We have compared this against the Newton-Raphson controller available in [`NRFlow_PX4_PKG`](https://github.com/evannsm/NRFlow_PX4_PKG).

 ## Approach

 This controller solves a finite-horizon optimal control problem at every timestep: